Aeonium glandulosum (Aiton) Webb & Berthel.

 Sempervivum glandulosum, Sempervivum patina, Aeonium meyerheimii

-Aeonium glandulosum is a biennial to perennial, succulent plant with a very short stem.
-The leaves are arranged in a dense rosette.
-They are succulent, obovate to rhomboidal-spatulate and up to 4 inches (10 cm) long.
-The flowers come out in large, ramose panicle, emerging from the center of the rosette.
-They are daisy-like, yellow and red-spotted.
+Aeonium glandulosum is a biennial to short-lived perennial succulent with a very short stem and leaves arranged in a dense rosette.
+The leaves are fleshy, obovate to rhomboidal-spatulate, and up to 4 inches (10 cm) long.
+Flowers come out in large, ramose panicle, emerging from the center of the rosette.
+They are daisy-like, yellow, and red-spotted.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).